 - Misinterpreting dimensions

-- Misreading measurements or overlooking details results in incompatible doors.
+- Misreading measurements or overlooking details can results in incompatible doors.

 Avoid these errors by using precise tools, measuring multiple times, accounting for irregularities, and consulting professionals if unsure.
 Double-check all measurements and consider all factors for a flawless door frame fit.